 As a social enterprise we are commissioned by the NHS to provide services to the community.
 As a social enterprise any profits are reinvested into the community.

-Friends of CHUMS has had charitable status since 2006 and enables us to deliver services which do not receive contractual funding.
+CHUMS Charity has had charitable status since 2006 and enables us to deliver services which do not receive contractual funding.
 Our fundraising page shows some of the ways you can help us raise funds to support these services.